Do Go On - 407 - The Real Pocahontas

 I'm sure.

-That'll be fine.
+It'll be fine.

-In late 1609, John Smith was injured
+In late 1609, John Smith was injured from a gunpowder explosion

 and returned to England for medical care.

-that do kind of match up with the movie.
+There's dot points that do kind of match up with the movie.

-Instead of taking a bullet for the chief,
+I love that.
+Instead of taking a bullet for the chief, he had an accident.

-to England for medical care.
+Yeah.
+He had a whoopsie, and he had to return to England for medical care.

-The colonists apparently told the power tons
+The colonists apparently told the Powertans that Smith was dead.

-or miscommunication, again, big old language barrier.
+Again, big old language barrier.

 The boys hadn't had very much time.

-And maybe the word for like, just hurt going
+No. It's hard.
+And maybe the word for like, just hurt going to get medical care is very similar to dead.

 Yeah.

-I don't know that is.
+I don't know what that is.

 A and E.

-He needs some A.
+He needs some stintches.

 Do you guys have A and E?

-Do you have coronation street?
+Do you have Coronation Street?

 Coronation.

-I want to be on coronation street.
+I want to be on coronation Street.

-Maybe stop saying such horrible things about the English.
+Okay, well, maybe stop saying such horrible things about the English.

 I like the English now.

-Well, I like them now.
+I like them now.

-Because they're not colonizing things.
+Because they're not colonising things.

 Yes, they're just staying put.